rondinif/pipeline-typescript/docs/index.md

 and also [a very simple and clear tutorials](https://itnext.io/step-by-step-building-and-publishing-an-npm-typescript-package-44fe7164964c) are available to take flight with typescript

-I simply put all togheter and I got one pipeline that works for typescript.
+I simply put all togheter and I got one pipeline that works for typescript; after all it is a very normal **npm build**;  `pipeline-typescript` simply shows that nothing substantial changes compared to the example provided for `pipelines-javascript`

 ## how to
 - [build and test on your machine](./build-and-test-on-ide.md)